Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

+There are a few recent attempts to utilize \textbf{transformer} in HMR \cite{lin2021metro,ce2021gtrs,zheng2023potter,zheng2023feater}.
+Lin et al. proposed METRO \cite{lin2021metro} and MeshGraphormer \cite{lin2021_mesh_graphormer} that combine CNNs with transformer networks to regress SMPL mesh vertices from a single image.
+However, they pursued higher accuracy while sacrificing computation and memory.
+FeatER \cite{zheng2023feater} and POTTER \cite{zheng2023potter} reduced the computational and memory cost by proposing lightweight transformer architectures, while both of them outperform METRO by only requiring less than 10\%of total parameters and 15\% MACs.

-There are several extended SMPL-based models to address the limitations of the SMPL model such as high computational complexity, and lack of hands and facial landmarks.
-Bogo et al. \cite{Bogo:ECCV:2016} proposed SMPLify to estimate 3D human mesh, which fits the SMPL model to the detected 2D joints and minimizes the re-projection error.
-An extended version of SMPLify was presented by Lassner et al. \cite{Lassner2017}.
-The running time is reduced by employing a random forest regression to regress SMPL parameters, but it still cannot achieve real-time throughput.
-Kanazawa et al. \cite{Kanazawa2017} further proposed an adversarial learning approach to directly infer SMPL parameters in real-time.
+There are several \textbf{extended SMPL-based models} to address the limitations of the SMPL model such as high computational complexity, and lack of hands and facial landmarks.
+SMPLify \cite{Lassner2017} is an optimization method that fits the SMPL model to the detected 2D joints and minimizes the re-projection error.
 Pavlakos et al. \cite{Pavlakos2019SMPLX} introduced a new model, named SMPL-X, that can also predict fully articulated hands and facial landmarks.
 Following the SMPLify method, they also proposed SMPLify-X, which is an improved version learned from AMASS dataset \cite{AMASS2019}.
 Hassan et al. \cite{Hassan2019PROX} further extended SMPLify-X to PROX -- a method enforcing Proximal Relationships with Object eXclusion by adding 3D environmental constraints.
 Kolotouros et al. \cite{Kolotouros2019SPIN} integrated the regression-based and optimization-based SMPL parameter estimation methods to a new one named SPIN (SMPL oPtimization IN the loop) while employing SMPLify in the training loop.
-Osman et al. \cite{STAR2020} upgraded SMPL to STAR by training with additional 10,000 scans for better model generalization.
-The number of model parameters is reduced to 20\% of that of SMPL.
+The estimated 2D pose served as the initialization in an iterative optimization routine for producing a more accurate 3D pose and shape.